bkricardo/eluvio/README.md

 # eluvio

-My work can be found in eluvio_yuanpei.ipynb.
+The work is Coding Challenge Option 1 - Data Science/ML And it can be found in eluvio_yuanpei.ipynb.
 Thanks for taking the time to review.